Wintermute0110/Wintermute0110.github.io/LKESG/Kodi.md

 ## (Optional) Configure Kodi to use VA-API hardware acceleration

 **TODO See Kodi forum post**

-## (Optional) Verify that Kodi is using a window manager

-**TODO Rewrite**

-To test if XBMC is running within the window manager `OpenBox`, in XBMC go to `Settings`, `System`, `Video Output` and select windowed display mode.
-XBMC should display with a window border and you will see the desktop (which should containg anyting at all except a gray background).
-Now, outside the XBMC window, right click and a pop-up menu will show up.
-This pop-up menu allows you to launch a web browser (`Chromium` by default) and the console terminal.

-The procedure described above is very important.
-It will be used to launch and configure the emulators **BEFORE** they can be used by the XBMC launcher plugins.
-This procedure will be referred as "set XBMC into windowed mode and launch a terminal" in this guide.

 ## (Optional) Disable Kodi core dumps